CodeKheb/OrderUp/README.md

 │   ├── SceneManager.java             # Utility to swap UI nodes on FXGL's GameScene.
 Call
 │   │                                 #   SceneManager.show() to switch in-game scenes.
 │   └── ClickHandler.java             # Handles click events on game entities.
 Routes to scene
-│                                     #   transitions (OrderScene, WaitingLineScene) and removes │                                     #   associated entities from the game world.
+│                                     #   transitions (OrderStationScene, WaitingLineScene) and removes │                                     #   associated entities from the game world.
 │
 ├── Factory/
 │   ├── WaitingLineUIFactory.java     # EntityFactory for the waiting line scene.
 Spawns interactive
 │   │                                 #   order_button, waiting_line, and order_list entities with
 │   │                                 #   click handlers and textures.
-│   └── OrderSceneUI.java             # EntityFactory for the order scene.
+│   └── OrderStationUI.java           # EntityFactory for the order scene.
 Spawns counter and stove
 │                                     #   entities with textures and positioning.
 │
 └── Scenes/